-Along with the Spectrum Labs, RealMe and personal safety app UrSafe teamed up earlier this month, to create a new tool which allows users to benefit from all three services when transitioning from an online to an offline relationship.
+RealMe teamed up with Spectrum Labs and personal safety app UrSafe earlier this month, to create a new tool which allows users to benefit from all three services when transitioning from an online to an offline relationship.

 CheckPlus gives UrSafe users access to RealMe’s security services, which conduct in-depth background checks on matches to make sure they are portraying their true identity and don’t have any criminal history.